popov-alex/Seasons-App--React_ClassComponents/README.md

 With the class-based components, we can make use of life cycle methods.
 This App uses the componentDidMount() method to update the state with the setState() function.
 We know that setState() is the only valid way to update the state of a component in React.

 The App component of course has a render() method which is a must-have for components in React.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.